albertllousas/simple-cqrs-with-es/readme.md

 Having explained CQRS key concepts, let's think a problem to solve, where we can apply all it.

-Imagine that we are in a fake company,they have an internal micro-services ecosystem and they need to build a new feature for all the frontends ...
-Boom! a TODO-LIST to help the customers to keep track of their daily obligations.
+Imagine that we are in a fake company, and of course we have an internal micro-service ecosystem growing up.
+We need to build a new feature for all the frontends ...
+Boom! a **TODO-LIST** to help the customers keeping track of their daily obligations.

 So, our sample application is a super simple TODO-LIST micro-service, where: